-As for the notion that Aerno was a god of winds, which circulates widely on the internet, I know of no study that suggests it, leading me to believe that it’s no more that a baseless idea or pure speculation that became popular simply because it’s been reproduced instantly and acritically online.
+As for the notion that Aerno was a god of winds, which circulates widely on the internet, I know of no study that suggests it, leading me to believe that it’s no more than a baseless idea that became popular simply because it’s been reproduced instantly and acritically online.

 A theonym (or epithet?) known from a single altar found in Castelo de Vide, in the Portuguese district of Portalegre, and whose text suggests an oracular nature.
 Etymological proposals include *andh- (to flourish) or *andhos (flower) and Prósper’s hypothesis of an origin in a place or river name (Monteiro Teixeira 2014: 74-5).

 Theonym (or epithet?) found on two altars from Caldas de Vizela.
 Already in the 19th century people noted the similarity to Bormanus, Bormo and Borvo (Encarnação 2015: 145), names of one or more Celtic gods of hot springs whose etymology is probably linked to the notion of bubbling water and were identified with Apollo or Hercules (Adkins 2000: 33).
 Thus, Leite de Vasconcelos presented him as a patron deity of the hot springs of Vizela (1905: 275) and Olivares Pedreño derived the named from borm- (to bubble), though he lists it as an epithet and not a theonym (2002: 78.1 and 138).